nonofrio/LAMMPS-hacks-public/README.md

 # LAMMPS-hacks-public
-This repo contains some of our research group packages for LAMMPS.
+EChemDID and various USER packages for LAMMPS.
 This is a development repo and is likely to contain bugs.
 We recommend users to perform validation tests before production.